Skip to content

 AL Goal-2: Children actively seek to understand the world around them in play and everyday tasks.

-Explore the indoor and outdoor environment using all available senses - smell, hear, see, feel and taste (puts objects in their mouth).
+Explore the indoor and outdoor environment using all senses - smell, hear, see, feel and taste (puts objects in their mouth).

 Move toward interesting people, sounds, objects, and activities, with appropriate supports.